Joris-Karl Huysmans: Style and influence

-Huysmans's novel, Against the Grain, has more discussions of sound, smell and taste than any other work of literature we know of.
+Huysmans's novel, Against the Grain, has more discussions of sound, smell, and taste than perhaps any other work of literature.
 For example, one chapter consists entirely of smell hallucinations so vivid that they exhaust the book's central character, Des Esseintes, a bizarre, depraved aristocrat.
 A student of the perfumer's art, Esseintes has developed several devices for titillating his jaded senses.
-Besides special instruments for re-creating any conceivable odour, he has constructed a special "mouth organ", designed to stimulate his palate rather than his ears.
+Besides special instruments for re-creating any conceivable odour, he has constructed a special "mouth organ" designed to stimulate his palate rather than his ears.
 The organ's regular pipes have been replaced by rows of little barrels, each containing a different liqueur.
-In Esseintes's mind, the taste of each liqueur corresponded with the sound of a particular instrument.
+In Esseintes's mind, the taste of each liqueur corresponded to the sound of a particular instrument:

-"Dry curaçao, for instance, was like the clarinet with its shrill, velvety note: kümmel like the oboe, whose timbre is sonorous and nasal; crème de menthe and anisette like the flute, at one and the same time sweet and poignant, whining and soft.
-Then to complete the orchestra, comes kirsch, blowing a wild trumpet blast; gin and whisky, deafening the palate with their harsh outbursts of cornets and trombones:liqueur brandy, blaring with the overwhelming crash of the tubas."

 By careful and persistent experimentation, Esseintes learned to "execute on his tongue a succession of voiceless melodies; noiseless funeral marches, solemn and stately; could hear in his mouth solos of crème de menthe, duets of vespertro and rum."

 The protagonist of Submission (2015), a novel by Michel Houellebecq, is a literary scholar specializing in Huysmans and his work; Huysmans's relation to Catholicism serves as a foil for the book's treatment of Islam in France.